xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2002-05-26-water-festival-in-bangkok.md

 ---
-layout: default
+layout: post    #  <---- Set our layout variable to "post"
 title: "Water Festival in Bangkok"
 published: true
 ---

-There is something about landing at Bangkok Airport that is special…..at least to the male members of our family.
+Song Kron Celebration in ThailandThere is something about landing at Bangkok Airport that is special…..at least to the male members of our family.
 This was the country where, twenty years ago, we negotiated and landed our first large international contract.
 During the